hankjordan/bevy_save/README.md

 `bevy_save` automatically uses your app's workspace name to create a unique, permanent save location in the correct place for [whatever platform](#platforms) it is running on.

-- `World::save()` and `World::load()` uses your app's save location to save and load your game state, handling all serialization and deserialization for you.
+- `World::save()` and `World::load()` uses your app's save location to save and load your application state, handling all serialization and deserialization for you.
 - These methods accept a `Pipeline`, a strongly typed representation of how you are going to be saving and loading.
 - The `Pipeline` trait uses the `Backend` trait as an interface between disk / database and `bevy_save`.
 - The `Backend` trait uses the `Format` trait to determine what format should be used in the actual save files (MessagePack / RON / JSON / etc)
   - The default `Pipeline` uses the `FileIO` backend which saves each snapshot to an individual file on the disk by the given key.
-    - Many games have different requirements like saving to multiple directories, to a database, or to WebStorage.
+    - Many applications have different requirements like saving to multiple directories, to a database, or to WebStorage.
     - You can use a different `Backend` by implementing your own `Pipeline` with a custom `Backend`.
   - The default `Pipeline` is set up to use `rmp_serde` as the file format.
     - You can use to a different `Format` by implementing your own `Pipeline` with a custom `Format`.